-Section 8 Administrative Plan
+Section 8 Administrative Plan Updated - provided as attachment tx435c01

-6.0 903.7(5) Grievance Procedures NO REVISION
+6.0 | 903.7(5) Grievance Procedures NO REVISION

 A. Public Housing NOT APPLICABLE - PHA DOES NOT ADMINISTER PUBLIC HOUSING

 B. Section 8 Tenant-Based Assistance

 The PHA has not established informal review procedures for applicants to the Section 8 tenant-based assistance program and informal hearing procedures for families assisted by the Section 8 tenant-based assistance program in addition to federal requirements found at 24 CFR 982.